SheetJS/docs.sheetjs.com/docz/docs/03-demos/12-legacy.md

 Over the years, many frameworks have been released.
 Some were popular years ago but have waned in recent years.
-There are still many deployments using these frameworks and it is oftentimes esasier to continue maintenance than to rewrite using modern web techniques.
+There are still many deployments using these frameworks and it is oftentimes easier to continue maintenance than to rewrite using modern web techniques.

 SheetJS libraries strive to maintain broad browser and JS engine compatibility.